-This is the person You designate in the Policy to receive death benefits upon the death of the Insured.
-You may change this designation, during the Insured's lifetime, by filing a written request with Our Administrative Office in a form acceptable to Us.
+This is the person(s) you designate in the application to receive death benefits under the Policy upon the death of the Insured.
+You may change this designation during the Insured's lifetime, by filing a written request with Our Administrative Office in a form acceptable to Us.